The post arrest procedure

 • Feeding of babies or children: If you arrest an offender with infants or small children and decide to return to the store with them you also bear a duty of care for those children, this is a very large responsibility considering that the children haven’t done anything wrong in most cases.
 Of course, if babies or young children need to be fed this takes precedence over whatever offence has happened and you should oblige.

 My thoughts on this subject have evolved over the years and my practice has changed in line with changes in regulations and experience.
 Obviously recording the details of the offence are important.
 The usual DDTP headings as well as your witness details and details of the location of the arrest etc for a report later.
 A physical description of the offender should be noted also.
 Then we get to the contentious issue of personal data.
 I used to insist on asking and recording the name, address and date of birth/age of the offender.
-In recent years though and in light of GDPR etc I no longer advise to do so.
+In recent years though and in light of GDPR etc there is also a counter argument to doing so.
 Firstly, we have no legal right to ask for it.
 Some will argue that we have legitimate interest in knowing it for our records but do we really?
 We have already gathered the necessary personal data of the person (CCTV) that we need to prosecute the crime so why do we need these details.
 I would hope that by now many retailers will have taken a look at this and started to update their report forms to reflect.
-If you do decide to take these personal details then bear in mind that the data subject (offender) has to be told why you are recording them, where they will be held, who they will be shared with, how long they will be held, who will have access and how they will be destroyed.
+If you do decide to take these personal details and tanager then to a report then bear in mind that the data subject (offender) has to be told why you are recording them, where they will be held, who they will be shared with, how long they will be held, who will have access and how they will be destroyed.
 They can also request access to this data at any point and this has to be given.
 Is it really worth the hassle and the risk of a loss of data which could result in an offender taking a DP case against a retailer once people become more aware of their rights?
+Some may decide it is and some may decide not.
+Whichever you decide you must know the risks.

 Handing over to Gardaí